 Every good southern woman should have a homemade Pimento Cheese recipe in her back pocket!
 With the recipe from my grandmother’s recipe box and a few tests in the kitchen, I made some of the best we’ve ever had!

-It’s another beautiful Monday down here on the North Carolina Virginia state line, and I only say it’s a beautiful Monday morning because I’m snuggled up on my couch with my puppies while the snow falls outside and my fireplace burns on the other side of the living room.
+It’s another beautiful Monday down here on the North Carolina Virginia state line.
+I only say it’s a beautiful Monday morning because I’m snuggled up on my couch.
+My puppies are cuddled with me while the snow falls outside and my fireplace burns on the other side of the living room.

 I use to hate Mondays, but this whole working from home on Monday deal is really giving me a whole new outlook on Mondays. 🙂 Well, I mean I still have to work but it’s not so bad when you can do so in your pjs and fuzzy socks.